grafana/grafana/docs/sources/enterprise/access-control/concepts/custom-roles.md

 ## Role UID

-Each custom role has a UID defined which is a unique identifier associated with the role allowing you to change or delete the role.
+Each custom role has a unique identifier (UID) defined, which is a unique identifier associated with the role allowing you to change or delete the role.
 You can either generate UID yourself, or let the API generate one for you.
 See [Permissions]({{< relref "./permissions.md" >}}) for full list of available permissions which you can use for your custom roles.

 ## Scope of the role